Azure/azure-workload-identity/docs/book/src/faq.md

 1. If you use DefaultAzureCredential in your workload, you can update the azure identity sdk version to the latest that supports workload identity (ref: [link](https://azure.github.io/azure-workload-identity/docs/topics/language-specific-examples/azure-identity-sdk.html)).
 2. If you still have workloads that get managed identity token from IMDS, you can annotate the pod to get a proxy sidecar injected, that'll do the token exchange with the new flow.

+## Does Workload Identity work in disconnected environments?

+No, Workload Identity doesn't work in completely disconnected environments.
+The AAD token is valid for 24 hours, so the workload needs to be connected to the network at least once every 24 hours to refresh the token.